emoncms/emoncms/docs/setup.md

 Open the emonhub config file for editing:

-    nano /boot/emonhub.conf
+   $ nano /boot/emonhub.conf

 In the Dispatchers section enter the write apikey of your local emoncms account and in the Listeners section set the group and frequency of your rfm12pi adapter board and rf network.

-Save and exit.
+Save and exit nano text editor using [Ctrl + X] then [Y] and [Enter]

 Set the raspberrypi os back into read-only mode.

-    rpi-ro
+    $ rpi-ro

-That's all that is needed, data should now appear on the inputs page of the local emoncms account.
+That's it, if you have sensor nodes sending data, inputs should start appearing in the inputs section your emoncms account in a few seconds.

+Return to the OpenEnergyMonitor Guide to setup your sensor nodes and map the inputs to create feeds and build your dashboard in emoncms: http://openenergymonitor.org/emon/guide

-### Things to do
+### Things to do (Optional but recomended)

-    rpi-rw
+    $ rpi-rw

 Change the default raspberrypi ssh password

-    passwd
+   $ passwd

 Change the admin raspberrypi password

-    sudo passwd
+   $ sudo passwd

 Enter current password and then the new password of your choice.